boscoh/hollow/README.md

        >> pipx install pdbstruct

-4If you have a [venv](https://docs.python.org/3/library/venv.html) python environment setup, then:
+4. If you have a [venv](https://docs.python.org/3/library/venv.html) python environment setup, then:

        >> pip install pdbstruct